spakai/prefix_tree/README.md

-The PrefixTree class uses the Node struct to do two things -insert
+The PrefixTree class uses the Node struct to do two things
+###insert

-  1.word is broken into individual characters and stored in individual nodes.
+The string is broken into individual characters and stored in individual nodes.

-  2.There are two paths in the insert node :
+There are two paths in the insert node :
-    1.If the character does not already exist, memory is allocated and the character is assigned.
+If the character does not already exist, memory is allocated and the character is assigned.
-    2.If the character already exists , then the code processes the next character of the word.
+If the character already exists , then the code processes the next character of the word.

--search
+###search

 ##Heap Memory Allocation and Deallocation